kumahq/kuma-website/app/_src/policies/meshloadbalancingstrategy.md

 - **`disabled`** – (optional) allows to disable locality-aware load balancing.
 When disabled requests are distributed across all endpoints regardless of locality.

+{% endif_version %}
 {% if_version gte:2.5.x %}
-### Advanced LocalityAwareness
+### LocalityAwareness
-Advanced locality-aware load balancing provides a more robust and straightforward method for balancing traffic within and across zones.
+Locality-aware load balancing provides a more robust and straightforward method for balancing traffic within and across zones.
 This not only allows you to route traffic across zones when the local zone service is unhealthy but also enables you to define traffic prioritization within the local zone and set cross-zone fallback priorities.

-#### LocalZone
+#### Default behaviour
+Locality-aware load balancing is enabled by default, unlike its predecessor [localityAwareLoadBalancing](/docs/{{ page.version }}/policies/locality-aware).
+Requests are distributed across all endpoints within the local zone first unless there are not enough healthy endpoints.

+#### Disabling cross zone routing
+It's possible to disable cross-zone traffic.
+In this case, all endpoints are treated equally.

+#### Configuring LocalityAware Load Balancing
+- **`disabled`** – (optional) allows to disable locality-aware load balancing.
+When disabled requests are distributed across all endpoints regardless of locality.

 Local zone routing allows you to define traffic routing rules within a local zone, prioritizing data planes based on tags and their associated weights.
 This enables you to allocate specific traffic percentages to data planes with particular tags within the local zone.
 If there are no healthy endpoints within the highest priority group, the next priority group takes precedence.
 Locality awareness within the local zone relies on tags within inbounds, so it's crucial to ensure that the tags used in the policy are defined for the service (Dataplane object on Universal, PodTemplate labels on Kubernetes).

 - **`localZone`** - (optional) allows to define load balancing priorities between dataplanes in the local zone.
 When not defined, traffic is distributed equally to all endpoints within the local zone.